Unhinged Marketing: Is It Really Worth the Risk?

 Here’s why it works for some:

-It speaks to younger crowds.
+✅ It speaks to younger crowds.
 Gen Z and Millennials are somewhat skeptical towards classic advertising.
 They want brands that feel fresh, are genuinely authentic, and will take some risks.
 Unhinged marketing speaks well because of the use of humor and pop culture references that are relatable and fun.
+The same instincts power our paid social work, where bold creative has to earn attention in a fraction of a second.

 The risks: when unhinged marketing goes too far